-Integration of learning and development from the previous three courses in this module.
+Integration of learning and development from the previous three courses.
 Students will connect ideas and themes from the three courses through inquiry, writing, and conversation.
 They will synthesize their work from the previous courses through the use of a unifying idea, theme, or perspective.
 2 credits.

-ORGL 590 Professional Development Plan/Research Project(cc)
+ORGL 590 Professional Development Plan/Research Project